abdullahguch/url-shortener/README.md

 Original URL: https://www.example.com

 ## Contributing
+This is a basic implementation, and in a real-world scenario, we need to handle edge cases, collisions, and we need to use a database to store the mapping between short codes and URLs.
 Feel free to contribute by opening issues or submitting pull requests.
 Please follow the code of conduct.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.